totuni/esp-studio-examplesII/EndtoEndExamples/connectivity_analytics/README.md

 The following figures show an example of a Grafana dashboard:
 ![streaming data and distribution](img/grafana-1.png "streaming data and distribution")
 ![alerts](img/grafana-2.png "alerts")
+**NOTE:** This dashboard was created using standalone SAS Event Stream Processing running in the same namespace as Grafana.
+If you are using a different environment, such as the SAS Viya platform, you must re-create the queries because the connection URLs are different.

 **Real-Time Monitor Pane**
 - `Input Data`: This table displays CMP events using data from the w_cmp_stream window.
 - `Rate (msg/sec)`: This gauge shows the events processing rate in messages per second.
 Based on the processing speed, you can tell whether or not SAS Event Stream Processing is still reading and processing the input file.

 **Analytics Pane**
 - `Latency distribution`: This histogram displays the distribution of `jitter_ms`, `latency_ms`, and `signal_strength`.
 - `KLDivergenceDiff (latency_ms)`: This bar gauge displays the model evaluation from the w_change_latency window.